FusionAuth/fusionauth-site/site/_posts/2020-06-25-using-oauth-and-pkce-to-add-authentication-to-your-gatsby-site.md

 {% include _image.liquid src="/assets/img/blogs/oauth-gatsby/application-setup.png" alt="FusionAuth configuration options for a Gatsby static site." class="img-fluid" figure=false %}

 You'll also need to create an API key.
 Go to "Settings", then to "API Keys".
-You may create one with adminstrative privileges for the purposes of this tutorial.
+You may create one with administrative privileges for the purposes of this tutorial.
 For a production application, please follow the principle of least privilege and limit the endpoints available to the key.
 Save the API key off as you'll need it later.

 ## Creating a new user
 To test your Gatsby-based login, you'll need to add a new user and register them for your application in FusionAuth.
 From the Users page in FusionAuth, click "+" to add a user.
 Enter an email address and password for your new user and click the save button.